pdo/frimacs/README.md

 all the source files to bytecode.

-Once the package is installed, files ending in .input, and .spad are put into the appropriate mode, and there is an "M-x run-fricas" command available to start an interactive FriCAS session.
+Once the package is installed, files ending in .input, and .spad are put into the appropriate mode, and there is an "M-x frimacs-run-fricas" command available to start an interactive FriCAS session.
 Look into the Frimacs menu that appears in these buffers to discover further capabilities of the system.